How To Set The Radio As Your Alarm With All Your Smart Devices

 Amazon Alexa

 Do you have an Amazon Alexa or Echo Dot device?
-You could be waking up to the sounds of your favourite tunes on hit107 every morning.
+You could be waking up to the sounds of your favourite tunes on hit105 every morning.
 Click here to find out more.

 Google Home

 Are you a Google devotee with a Google Home in your house?
-Click here to find out how to wake up with Bec & Cosi.
+Click here to find out how to wake up with Stav, Abby & Matt.

-Find out how you can listen to hit107 on your Smart Speaker here.
+Find out how you can listen to hit105 on your Smart Speaker here.